Child Responsive Program in Australian Parenting Cases

 When does the Child Responsive Program apply?

 The court Registrar may order parties to attend the program if they have not settled their case by the end of the initial procedural hearing.
-This is required by Rule 12.04 of the Family Law Rules 2004 (Cth).

 The initial procedural hearing occurs early in the parenting case process and allows the Registrar to assess the case and make orders about how the case should be conducted.